salesforce/omakase/readme.md

 Omakase.source(input).use(refinement).process();
 ```

 You may be wondering when you *wouldn't* want auto refinement.
-The main use-case is when you need to perform dynamic substitions in the CSS.
-You first parse the CSS with auto-refinement (automatically done when a StandardValidation plugin is added).
+The main use-case is when you need to perform dynamic substitutions in the CSS at runtime.
+You first parse the CSS with auto-refinement (either with AutoRefiner, or StandardValidation which automatically includes AutoRefiner).
 This ensures you actually have valid CSS.
 You can store this preprocessed source code in memory or on the filesystem.

-During runtime, you can parse the CSS again to perform the dynamic substitions.
+During runtime, you can parse the CSS again to perform the dynamic substitutions.
 However this time, since you have already ensured that the CSS is valid, there is no need to parse more than what is necessary to perform the dynamic substitions.
 You can simply refine only those selectors or declarations that you need and nothing more.
 This will result in faster parsing performance and can be the difference in making runtime-level CSS modifications viable.

 #### Conditionals